NVIDIA/NeMo-Skills/docs/tutorials/posts/omr-aimo2-inference-recipe.md

 ## 5\.
 Optional: Enabling tool-calling and the code execution sandbox

-The OpenMath LLM is a powerful tool-instruction reasoning model.
-This means it doesn't just generate text; it can also write and execute Python code in a secure sandbox to solve problems.
+The OpenMath LLM is a powerful model that can use Python as a tool integrated in its reasoning.
+This means it doesn't just generate text; it can also write and execute Python code in a sandbox to solve problems.
 In the companion notebook, we provide an example how to launch both the LLM server and its accompanying code execution sandbox.

 The interaction works like this: